Lupin3000/Tello-Python/readme.md

 (venv) $ pip3 install -r requirements.txt
 ```

-## Predefined controllers

-- Google Stadia-Controller

-> You also can add and use other controllers.
-Please note that the controller must have at least 2 analog sticks!
-Simply create another section in the `config/configuration.ini` file with the necessary information.
-Then specify the name of the section in the `main.py` file by adapting the constant: CONTROLLER value.

 ## Run application and fly

 1. **Mandatory:** Connect controller by USB or Bluetooth (_verify mapping in file `config/configuration.ini`_).